-America's SBDC represents America's nationwide network of Small Business Development Centers (SBDCs), the most comprehensive small business assistance network in the United States and its territories.
+America's SBDC represents America's nationwide network of Small Business Development Centers (SBDCs) - the most comprehensive small business assistance network in the United States and its territories.
 Sponsored by the US Small Business Administration (SBA), they provide management assistance to small business owners in the form of one-on-one counseling, training seminars, assistance with SBA loans, and technical assistance.

-Small business owners and aspiring entrepreneurs can go to their local SBDCs for free face-to-face business consulting, and at-cost training on a variety of topics.
+Small business owners and aspiring entrepreneurs can go to their local SBDCs for FREE face-to-face business consulting and at-cost training on a variety of topics.
 There are nearly 1,000 local centers available to provide no-cost business consulting and low-cost training to new and existing businesses.
+SBDCs help local businesses start, grow, and thrive.